 - Our manuscripts go through a double-blind peer-review process.
-Do not include names or institutions within your manuscript.
-Do not include a cover sheet that includes your name.
+Do not include names or institutions within the text of your manuscript.
+Do not include a cover sheet that shows your name or any other identifying information.
 Submit only the blinded version to Manuscript Central.

-- Your manuscript should be double-spaced, with one-inch margins, and numbered pages.
-Use a single 12 point font throughout the manuscript.
+- Your manuscript should be double spaced, use 12-point font and have one-inch margins.
 Avoid extra formatting of any kind.

 - A 200-word abstract should accompany your submission.

 - References and resources lists should be alphabetized by author and limited to current, readily available items.
-Cite only the most germane references, not to exceed six.
+Cite only the most germane references (try to limit your references to no more than 6).
 Provide a page number for any direct quote.
-See previous issues of S&C for reference format.
+See previous issues of Science and Children for reference format.

 Submitting your manuscript

 All manuscripts are submitted electronically through Manuscript Central at http://mc.manuscriptcentral.com/nsta.
 The first time you enter Manuscript Central you will be asked to set up an account.
 User-friendly step-by-step submissions directions are given on the website.
 Make sure you submit a Word document without a cover sheet and with all individual or institution identifiers removed—even on screenshots and in live websites or website addresses.